 - 5.1.
-An allegation of a Code of Ethics breach by a member of a Faculty will relate to a named or identifiable individual or individuals. - 5.2.
-Where an allegation relates to conduct by a company or other organisation, the complaint will be taken as being in relation to any member of Faculty who is a director of the company and/or any member(s) of Faculty who have been responsible for the provision of the service complained about. - 5.3.
-BOHS is unable to investigate anonymous or historic complaints and complaints must be made directly to complaints@bohs.org in writing.
+An allegation of a Code of Ethics breach by a member of the Faculty or a registered practitioner of the Professional Register will relate to a named or identifiable individual or individuals. - 5.2.
+Where an allegation relates to conduct by a company or other organisation, the complaint will be taken in relation to any member of the Faculty or registered practitioners of the Professional Register who is a director of the company and/or any member(s) of the Faculty or registered practitioners of the Professional Register who have been responsible for the provision of the service complained about. - 5.3.
+The Society is unable to investigate anonymous or historic complaints and complaints must be made directly to complaints@bohs.org in writing.
 A complaints form is available to help with speedier processing of complaints. - 5.4.
-On receipt of a complaint, the Executive and Governance Officer will promptly: - note the date of receipt of a complaint and allocate a unique complaint number and open an electronic complaints file in a secure confidential area. - check the details provided and check contact details to verify the complainant and that the individual complained of is a member of a Faculty and record the checks as completed on the file. - send a written acknowledgment of receipt of the complaint, together with a copy of the Code of Ethics and of this Guide. - include an offer to send materials in a more accessible/different format if required. - notify the Registrar and the CEO and enable access for both to the confidential secure area for this complaint. - inform the Board that a complaint has been received, but not pass on any further details.
+On receipt of a complaint, the complaints team will promptly: - 5.4.1. note the date of receipt of a complaint and allocate a unique complaint number and open an electronic complaints file in a secure confidential area; - 5.4.2. check the details provided and check contact details to verify the complainant and that the individual complained of is a member of the Faculty and record the checks as completed on the file; - 5.4.3. send a written acknowledgement of receipt of the complaint, together with a copy of the Code of Ethics and this complaints' procedure; - 5.4.4. include an offer to send materials in a more accessible/different format if required; - 5.4.5. notify the Registrar and the CEO and enable access for both to the confidential secure area for this complaint;

+5.4.6. inform the Board that a complaint has been received, but not pass on any further details